Hospital Readmission Following Care in a Swing Bed

 - Do readmission rates differ for patients discharged to swing beds from different hospital types, e.g. CAH or PPS;

 - Do readmission rates from swing beds differ by diagnoses most often associated with preventable readmission; and

 - Do readmission rates from swing beds vary by patient characteristics, e.g., age and gender, or by clinical course such as length of stay, surgical procedure, or complications?

-The study will use Research Identifiable Files for Medicare reimbursed services and include all Medicare-covered acute care hospital stays.
-Rates of readmission in the 30 days following discharge to post-acute care will be calculated for patients discharged to swing beds and to SNF care comparing all patients and subsets of patients.
+The study used Research Identifiable Files for Medicare reimbursed services and included all Medicare-covered acute care hospital stays.
+Rates of readmission in the 30 days following discharge to post-acute care were calculated for patients discharged to swing beds and to SNF care comparing all patients and subsets of patients.

-The chi-square test will be used to test for significant differences in readmission rates, which will be further explored adjusting for risk of readmission.
-Comparison between groups, e.g., swing bed versus SNF, CAH patients versus PPS, etc., will inform the debate about the costs and benefits of swing beds.
-Products will include a Policy Brief and an article targeted to the Journal of Rural Health.
+The chi-square test was used to test for significant differences in readmission rates, which were further explored adjusting for risk of readmission.
+Comparison between groups, e.g., swing bed versus SNF, CAH patients versus PPS, etc., informed the debate about the costs and benefits of swing beds.